hudibrian/brianhudicom/content/posts/cloning-arrays-with-javascript.md

 ---
-title: "Cloning an Array with JavaScript"
+title: 'Cloning an Array with JavaScript'
-category: "JavaScript Tips"
+category: 'JavaScript Tips'
-date: "2018-11-21"
+date: '2018-11-21'
-slug: "cloning-arrays-with-javascript"
+slug: 'cloning-arrays-with-javascript'
-author: "hudi"
+author: 'hudi'
-cover: "./images/blog/stormtrooper.jpg"
+cover: './images/blog/stormtrooper.jpg'
 tags:
   - javascript
   - tips & tricks
-description: ""
+description: 'Earlier today I was perusing a code base that I am working in, and found a function named cloneArray.
+This function looked something like this'
 ---

 Earlier today I was perusing a code base that I am working in, and found a function named cloneArray.
 This function looked something like this: